 How Is Baby Acne Treated?

 Since baby acne is harmless and usually clears up within 3 months of age without any scarring, it is best not to disturb the pimples.
 Keep your baby’s skin clean and dry, but be thoughtful when treating and washing baby’s skin.
 Skin is like a sponge and is the largest organ on your little one’s body.
 Your baby will essentially ingest anything that is put on his or her skin.

-Research suggests that increasing your baby’s and your own probiotics will strengthen the gut, and this has a direct correlation with improving skin conditions, as well.
+Research suggests that increasing your baby’s and your own probiotics will strengthen the gut, which directly correlates with improving skin conditions.
 Natural sources of probiotics found at your local grocery store or online include the following:

 - fermented vegetables